Distribution Pipeline Improvements

 These projects are closely coordinated with local town officials and road improvement projects.

-LOCAL PIPELINE ASSISTANCE PROGRAM
+LOCAL PIPELINE AND WATER SYSTEM ASSISTANCE PROGRAMS

 The goal of the program is to maintain water quality by aiding communities in the improvement of the local pipes that water must pass through to reach consumers.
-Expert contractors are also provided to ensure that local systems are utilizing best management practices for distribution systems.
-Funds are distributed quarterly and communities are required to repay the principal amount of each year's loan over a ten-year period beginning one year after project funding.